-- Day case admissions of patients with a diagnosis of haemochromatosis admitted for venesection may be coded if the activity occurs in an area where activity is normally collected by HIPE e.g. designated dayward. - Venesection for haemochromatosis performed in out-patient or clinic type settings are not coded on HIPE. - Where venesection is performed in a MAU (Medical assessment unit) the MAU must be registered with the Healthcare Pricing Office, in order to collect this activity. - Inpatients with a principal or secondary diagnosis of haemochromatosis are coded according to existing coding guidelines for inpatients.
+- Day case admissions of patients with a diagnosis of haemochromatosis admitted for venesection may be coded if the activity occurs in an area where activity is normally collected by HIPE e.g. designated dayward. - Venesection for haemochromatosis performed in out-patient or clinic type settings are not coded on HIPE. - Where venesection is performed in a MAU (Medical assessment unit) the MAU must be registered with the Healthcare Pricing Office, in order to collect this activity.
+Elective AMAU activity is not expected to be reported to HIPE and may be queried. - Inpatients with a principal or secondary diagnosis of haemochromatosis are coded according to existing coding guidelines for inpatients.